 - Plant several varieties of azaleas in different areas of your garden—some blooming in early spring, some in summer.

-- Consider planting a reblooming variety, like Monrovia’s exclusive Double Shot® Azaleas, to get blooms in the spring and then again in summer—all in one plant!
+- Consider planting a reblooming variety, like Monrovia’s exclusive Double Shot® Azaleas.
+This is to get blooms in the spring and then again in summer—all in one plant!

-To that end, this guide covers a number of helpful topics that will hopefully help you grow azaleas in your garden with greater confidence.
+To that end, this guide covers a number of helpful topics.
+These will hopefully help you grow azaleas in your garden with greater confidence.
 Do you have your own tip to share?
 Please let us know on social media @MonroviaPlants.

 1. Azalea vs. Rhododendron: What's the difference?